jameals/raimbow/README.md

 ### Helper files
 * plot_raimbow.R: Functions for plotting objects; functions fairly specific to raimbow analyses
 * User_script_local.R: Script for determining whom is running the code (user info used to set appropriate file paths); sourced in relevant files
+* Whale_risk_timeseries_funcs.R: Helper plotting functions for Whale_rsik_timeseries file(s)
 * whalepreds_aggregate: Summarize whale predictions by specified time interval.
-Do not edit; any edits should be done in [this repository](smwoodman/whale-model-prep)
+Do not edit; any edits should be done in [this repository](smwoodman/whale-model-prep) and copied over